 Safety

 Safety of principal is the foremost objective of the investment program.
 The safety and risk associated with an investment refer to the potential loss of principal, interest, or a combination of these amounts.
 Investments of the San Mateo County Harbor District shall be undertaken in a manner that seeks to ensure the preservation of capital in the overall portfolio.
+Credit risk and interest or market risk shall be minimized.
 To attain this objective, diversification is required so that potential losses on individual securities do not exceed the income generated from the remainder of the portfolio.

 Liquidity

-An adequate percentage of the portfolio, in the approximate amount of annual operating expenses, should be maintained in liquid short-term investments which can be converted to cash if necessary to meet disbursement requirements.
-A short-term investment is defined as any investment which matures within a one year period.
+An adequate percentage of the portfolio will be maintained in liquid short-term investments which can be converted to cash if necessary to meet disbursement requirements.
+A short-term investment is defined as any investment which matures within a one-year period.
 The investment portfolio will remain sufficiently liquid to enable the San Mateo County Harbor District to meet all operating requirements, which might be reasonably anticipated.

-Return on Investments
+Yield

 The investment portfolio shall be designed with the objective of attaining a market rate of return throughout budgetary and economic cycles, taking into account the investment risk constraints and the cash flow characteristics of the portfolio.
 Return on investments becomes a consideration only after the basic requirements of safety and liquidity have been met.

-(Cal.
-Gov. Code, § 53600.5.)
+Public Trust

+The District shall avoid any transactions that might impair public confidence.

+Social and Policy Considerations

+{The Harbor Commission may add special considerations to this section.
+As an example, certain agencies have a prohibition against investing in tobacco companies.
+Example from San Mateo County as follows:

+In addition to and while complying with California Government Code provisions that regulate the investment of public funds (which require that, when managing and investing public funds, the objectives shall be, primarily, to safeguard principal of invested funds; secondarily, to meet the liquidity needs of the local government; and third, to achieve a return on invested funds), the County Treasurer recognizes the importance of socially responsible investing.
+The Treasurer will consider and promote investment in authorized issuers that display adherence to strong environmental, social and governance (ESG) principles, including but not limited to, environmental sustainability, social and economic justice, and good corporate governance.
+The Treasurer will forego investments in fossil fuel issuers if able to do so while complying with all legal and fiduciary mandates, including with respect to safety of principal, liquidity, and return on invested funds.
+The Treasurer will seek to invest in a socially responsible manner by considering investments in corporate issuers that meet designated risk score thresholds, as provided by an independent organization or organizations that supply analytical research, ratings, and data to institutional investors regarding issuers’ environmental, social and governance (ESG) practices.
+Issuers will be reviewed and confirmed against these thresholds on a periodic basis, and any investments in issuers that fall below designated thresholds may be sold or held to maturity. }

 DELEGATION OF AUTHORITY